Escrick History

 New village store opens

 Tenacious work by a small group of residents results in a new village store opening, 9 years after the previous general store closed.
+Unfortunately the store closed at the end of the year.